calblueprint/calblueprint.org.v2/data/contract.md

 Blueprint's developers have created many kinds of software.
 We specialize in **web application and mobile application development**, but these are by no means strict limitations.
 We are eager to hear your proposals.

-For the tech savvy, our projects usually run on a <a href="https://reactjs.org/" target="_blank" rel="noopener noreferrer">React</a> or <a href="https://reactnative.dev/" target="_blank" rel="noopener noreferrer">React Native</a> frontend.
-Recently, we've also started to use <a href="https://www.typescriptlang.org/" target="_blank" rel="noopener noreferrer">Typescript</a> syntax and <a href="https://firebase.google.com/" target="_blank" rel="noopener noreferrer">Firebase</a> as a backend for some of our web and mobile apps.
-We strive to use the latest and most accessible technology, and this past year, we've had success building web apps using a combination of <a href="https://nextjs.org/" target="_blank" rel="noopener noreferrer">NextJS</a> and <a href="https://retool.com//" target="_blank" rel="noopener noreferrer">Retool</a>.
+For the tech savvy, our projects usually run on a [React](https://reactjs.org/) or [React Native](https://reactnative.dev/) frontend.
+Recently, we've also started to use [Typescript](https://www.typescriptlang.org/) syntax and [Supabase](https://supabase.com/) as a backend for some of our web and mobile apps.
+We strive to use the latest and most accessible technology, and this past year, we've had success building web apps using a combination of [NextJS](https://nextjs.org/) and [Retool](https://retool.com//).

 ## Timeline and Development Cycle